 Sunday, 3 February 2013

 Actually, any decade come to think of it.
-Now it's rather more line of anally-retentive beige/cream/brown cushions standing to attention on something leather and cuboid, with an occasional foray into a crazy one made of uncomfortable beads or impossible to clean corkscrewy wool that I can't recall the name of at the moment.
+Now it's rather more a line of anally-retentive beige/cream/brown cushions standing to attention on something leather and cuboid, with an occasional foray into something made of uncomfortable beads or impossible to clean corkscrewy wool that I can't recall the name of at the moment.